-- 4.01 GENERAL DESCRIPTION Student organizations are formed to further the common interests of the members of the group and the SMU community.
+4.01 GENERAL DESCRIPTION Student organizations are formed to further the common interests of the members of the group and the SMU community.
 The work of student organizations is an essential part of the learning environment at SMU.
 These organizations develop many opportunities to supplement and reinforce the classroom activities of students.
 No organization is authorized to act or make statements on behalf of the University, the SMU Students' Association, or the Student Senate.
-The Student Senate is the authority on all matters relating to recognition of student organizations. - 4.01(a) All solely graduate organizations of the Dedman School of Law, Perkins School of Theology, Cox School of Business, Meadows School of the Arts, and engineering school will not be recognized through this process but must seek recognition through their respective schools.
+The Student Senate is the authority on all matters relating to recognition of student organizations.

+- 4.01(a) All solely graduate organizations of the Dedman School of Law, Perkins School of Theology, Cox School of Business, Meadows School of the Arts, and engineering school will not be recognized through this process but must seek recognition through their respective schools.
 Such decisions are subject to the review of the Student Senate. - 4.01(b) All organizations comprised of students in the SMU certificate programs (such as Guild Hall, Dispute and Resolution, etc.) will be not be recognized through this process but must seek recognition through their respective schools.
-Such decisions are subject to the review of the Student Senate. - 4.01(c) Undergraduate and graduate student organizations or student groups may not hold programs, events, and/or official meetings during periods designated as reading days on their school's respective academic calendar. - 4.02 RECOGNITION Student organizations must be chartered or be in the process of receiving a charter in order to be recognized by the University.
+Such decisions are subject to the review of the Student Senate. - 4.01(c) Undergraduate and graduate student organizations or student groups may not hold programs, events, and/or official meetings during periods designated as reading days on their school's respective academic calendar. - 4.01(d) Any undergraduate organization that uses any money allocated from the Students'Association to purchase alcohol will be ineligible to receive funding from the Student Senate for three years. - 4.02 RECOGNITION Student organizations must be chartered or be in the process of receiving a charter in order to be recognized by the University.
 There are three tiers in the recognition process. - 4.02(a) PRELIMINARY REQUIREMENTS In order to be recognized by the University a group must adhere to the Student Code of Conduct including the section dealing with responsibilities and requirements of student organizations.
 Additionally, before a group can begin the recognition process the following must be submitted to the Chair of the Student Senate Organizations Committee: - 4.02(a)(1) Constitution including the following sections: - 4.02(a)(1)(i) a nondiscrimination clause compliant with University Policy and the Student Code of Conduct.
-Organizations which are exempt from nondiscrimination policy as listed in Title IX are not required to have the nondiscrimination clause - 4.02(a)(1)(ii) a statement of purpose - 4.02(a)(2) By-laws
+Organizations which are exempt from nondiscrimination policy as listed in Title IX are not required to have the nondiscrimination clause - 4.02(a)(1)(ii) a statement of purpose

+4.02(a)(2) By-laws